Generic Name: desmopressin (DES-moe-PRES-in)

 - Do NOT use more than the recommended dose or use more often than prescribed without checking with your doctor.
 If bleeding is not controlled, contact your doctor.

-- Lab tests, including blood electrolyte levels, blood clotting factor, or kidney function, may be performed while you use Stimate spray.
+- Lab tests may be performed while you use Stimate spray.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Stimate spray with caution in the ELDERLY and in CHILDREN; they may be more sensitive to its effects, especially fluid overload and low blood sodium levels.
 Carefully follow the fluid intake instructions given to you by your doctor.